 12. In determining to accept Respondent's offer, the Commission considered that Respondent self-reported its conduct to the Commission pursuant to the SCSD Initiative.
-In addition, the Commission acknowledges that LPL Financial LLC has certified to the Commission staff that it has completed the undertakings identified in paragraphs 13.a, 13.b, and 13.c below.
+In addition, the Commission acknowledges that Respondent has complied with the undertakings identified in paragraphs 13.a, 13.b, and 13.c below.